Byron Buxton Player Props: Twins vs. Royals

 Byron Buxton At The Plate

-- Buxton leads Minnesota with 21 hits, batting .244 this season with 10 extra-base hits.
+- Buxton has 23 hits, which is tops among Minnesota hitters this season, while batting .247 with 12 extra-base hits.

-- Among the qualified hitters in baseball, he ranks 102nd in batting average, 123rd in on-base percentage, and 49th in slugging.
+- He ranks 102nd in batting average, 110th in on base percentage, and 34th in slugging among qualified batters in MLB play.

+- Buxton will look to extend his four-game hitting streak.
+He's batting .263 with three homers during his last games.

+- Buxton has reached base via a hit in 17 games this season (of 25 played), and had multiple hits in six of those games.

-- Buxton has picked up an RBI in 30.4% of his games this year, with two or more RBI in 17.4% of his games.
-He has also driven in three or more runs in two contests.
+- Buxton has picked up an RBI in eight games this season (32.0%), with more than one RBI in four of those contests (16.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.